 Payday is on the 25th of each month unless the 25th falls on a holiday or weekend, in which case payday will fall on the last working day prior to the holiday or weekend.
 The only exception to this is the months of December and occasionally November, which will be published each year.
 Find the Payday Schedule on the Web.

-The HR Payroll Office publishes the paydays and time sheet due dates in December of each year and makes them available on the HR Website.
+The Payroll Office publishes the paydays and time sheet due dates in December of each year and makes them available online.

 All employees are asked to sign up for direct deposit of their paychecks.
 There are two options to choose from: (1) Option A will deposit the entire net pay check into the account.
 (2) Option B allows the net check to be deposited into two separate accounts or banks.
 You can select a percent or designate a fixed amount.
 Pay stubs are available online by logging into your MyCSI account.